Tornadoes of 1996: April 19–21

 A series of tornado outbreaks occurred over a three-day period in Mid-April across a large area of Eastern North America.
 It was the most notable outbreak of the year; the 19th was the most prolific tornado outbreak in Illinois history.
 Six people were killed in the outbreak, and 11 tornadoes were rated as high as F3.

 33 tornadoes hit Illinois breaking the old record of 25 set on August 10, 1974.
 This outbreak can also be compared to the May 2004 tornado outbreak sequence as it was a very large, deep and vigorous system.
 The same system produced tornadoes in Ontario on the 20th, and destructive tornadoes also occurred in Arkansas and Texas on the 21st.

 May

 There were 235 tornadoes confirmed in the US in May.

+May 13 (Bangladesh)

+A strong tornado struck Jamalpur, Sirajganj and Tangail, in Bangladesh.
+Killing over 600 people, making it the deadliest tornado of the year and one of the deadliest tornadoes in history.

 May 28

 A small, but destructive outbreak of tornadoes occurred in Central and Northern Kentucky in Late-May.
 The tornadoes resulted in over $100 million in damages and one tornado was rated F4.
 Despite the damage, there were no fatalities.